Library and Information Science

 Website: https://slis.uiowa.edu/

-The school offers the MA in library and information science and a variety of dual degrees and certificates to specialize in these areas of librarianship, including joint offerings with the UI Center for Book, the public digital humanities program, Special Collections at the University of Iowa Main Library, and a school librarian endorsement for licensed K–12 teachers.
-In addition, the degree may be pursued while completing other degrees at the University of Iowa, including other master's and PhD degrees.
-Undergraduates at the University of Iowa also may apply for the Undergraduate to Graduate (U2G) degree program and complete their baccalaureate degree in combination with the MA in library and information science.
+The school offers the MA in Library and Information Science and a variety of dual degrees and certificates to specialize in different areas of librarianship, including joint offerings with the Center for the Book, the College of Law, the Department of English, and a school teacher-librarian endorsement for licensed K–12 teachers.
+The MA may be pursued while completing other degrees at the University of Iowa, including other master's and PhD degrees.
+Undergraduates at the University of Iowa may also apply for the Undergraduate to Graduate (U2G) degree program and complete their bachelor's degree in combination with the MA in Library and Information Science.

 Student Organizations and Activities

 All MA students in the school are automatically members of LISSO, the Library and Information Science Student Organization, which also serves as the student chapter of the American Library Association.
 LISSO sponsors various activities, such as speaker series, workshops, brown bag lunches, and social events.
-Participation in LISSO events provides students with significant opportunities for professional and extracurricular growth.
+Participation in LISSO events provides students with significant opportunities for professional and extracurricular growth as well as completion of capstone portfolio requirements.
 Students are encouraged to join other state and national professional organizations.

 Honor Society